jerrinot/log4shell-ldap/README.md

 - Prints _${jndi:ldap://<IP>:1389/probably_not_vulnerable}_
    This means the application is either not vulnerable or the test is misconfigured :)

+## Development Setup
+To compile the tool outside a container you have to build Java payload first.
+You can do this by running a script prepareLocalEnv.sh.
+This requires JDK8 to be available.
+The script was tested on Linux only, I appreciate reports how it works on other platforms.

 ## TODO
 - Local build.
 The build relies on JAR being available at the compilation time.
 This is trivial to achieve with containerized builds, but harder when building outside containers.